TolleyLikesRice/ChatBot/README.md

 ### Installing

-Now we've finished with the prerequisites now for installing and configuring the bot.
+Now we've finished with the prerequisites now we need to install and configure the bot.

 Open a command line a navigate to the cloned folder and run the following commands
 ```